 Ken Wong as quoted in the Redmond Reporter, 2011

-1971: Rubin Yu moved to the Untied States from Taiwan to pursue urban planning.
-When he joined Redmond's planning department, he was also preparing to graduate from University of Washington with his masters degree.
+1971: Rubin Yu moved to the Untied States from Taiwan to pursue higher education and a career in urban planning.
+When he joined Redmond's planning department, he was preparing to graduate from University of Washington with his masters degree.
 As a Senior Planner, he witnessed extraordinary growth in Redmond, which at the time was the fastest growing city in King County.

 2002: Helen Zhong joined the Redmond library’s page staff through a federally funded program for new immigrants, and has over thirty years experience as a foreign languages librarian in China.